 DESCRIBE YOUR IDEAL JOB/CLIENT/COLLABORATION.

 The most important thing is someone who is kind, open, and respectful.
-Being fun is an added bonus.
-A lot of clients tell me what they need to bring into their lives and show me imagery and inspiration aligned with their taste, but they sometimes don't trust the process in order to get there.
+A lot of clients show me imagery and inspiration aligned with their taste, but they sometimes don't trust the process in order to get there.
+I always ask my clients what they want to bring into their lives (space, serenity, creativity, healing, etc.) before getting into the visual representation of those things.
+A lot of times people look at pictures and think "that's what I want" before asking themselves what they truly need.
+I want the collaborative process to be authentic and thoughtful.
 You don't have to have a crystal clear vision - I'm here to help you to create it!
-But a knowing of self is very important.
-Clarity in design paves the way for a smoother process.

 WHAT IS YOUR HOURLY RATE, RETAINER, OR SALARY RANGE?